solartracker/minidlna-arm-static/README.md

 MiniDLNA is perfect for home media streaming setups where simplicity, efficiency, and low resource usage are priorities.

-This is a statically linked version of MiniDLNA, built using Tomatoware.
+This script builds a statically linked version of MiniDLNA, using Tomatoware.
 It runs on any ARMv7 Linux device without requiring shared libraries.

 ## What is Tomatoware?